Written by Donald E. Sheppard|

 Elvas says at Guipana, "They said that Autiamque was six days journey away and that another province called

-Guahate (Little Rock) lay a week's journey southward - a land plentifully abounding in corn and of much population; and here we went east and traversed these mountains (along the White River) and descended to some plains, where we found a village suited for our purpose (today's Jacksonport), because there was a town nearby (today's Newport) that had much food, and it was on a large river (at the White and Black Rivers' junction) that flowed into the great river (the Mississippi) by which we left (America).
-This province was called Viranque..."
+Guahate (Little Rock) lay a week's journey (100 miles) southward - a land plentifully abounding in corn and of much population; and here we went east and traversed these mountains (along the White River) and descended to some plains, where we found a village suited for our purpose (today's Jacksonport), because there was a town nearby (today's Newport) that had much food, and it was on a large river (below the White and Black Rivers' junction - mapped below) that flowed into the great river (the Mississippi via the Arkansas River) by which we left (America)."

-The last entry in DeSoto's Secretary's Journal discribes that route to Autiamque, "The next day (out of Guipana) they came out of the mountains and entered the plains..." at Batesville "...on Monday, the last day of the month (of October, 1541, mid-November on our Gregorian Calendar), they arrived at a town that is called Quitamaya (today's Newark), and on Tuesday, the first of November, they passed through a small village (between the Black and White Rivers), and on Wednesday, the second of November (on Full Moon for the light it afforded a dawn raid on this giant Indian village), they (crossed the Black River and) arrived at Autiamque (Jacksonport, 25 miles downstream from Batesville), which is a very well populated savanna of attractive appearance."
+The last entry in DeSoto's Secretary's Journal discribes that route to Autiamque, "The next day (beyond "as far as they could" past Guipana) they came out of the mountains and entered the plains..." at Batesville "...on Monday, the last day of the month (of October, 1541, mid-November on our Gregorian Calendar), they arrived at a town that is called Quitamaya (today's Newark - map at left), and on Tuesday, the first of November, they passed through a small village (between the Black and White Rivers), and on Wednesday, the second of November (on Full Moon for the light it afforded a dawn raid on this giant Indian village), they (crossed the Black River in Indian canoes and) arrived at Autiamque (Jacksonport), which is a very well populated savanna of attractive appearance."
 Autiamque Village ran eastward from the Black River.
-The savanna, which Inca says "was situated on on a fine plain with two streams on either side," was the 600 acre pasture nearly circled by the White River below Jacksonport (mapped below).
+The savanna, which Inca says "was situated on a fine plain with two streams on either side," was the 600 acre pasture nearly surrounded in 1541 by the White River below Jacksonport (aerial photo below).

 DeSoto's men continued, "It snowed hard during that winter in this province, when there was an interval of a month and a half in which they could not go out into the country because of the deep snow.
 With their plentiful supply of wood and provisions (and women), however, they had the best winter of all that they spent in La Florida (North America)."